Walan-ben/Better-RK-forum/README.md

 "New posts" are defined based on the last visit date displayed on the forum index and on the last posts date displayed for each category.
 It does not depend on whether these messages have been read or not.

+### Tags for the edition
+Inspired by a script from jdOrandin, this feature adds buttons to the editing pages (post an awnser to a topic or a private message).
+These buttons allow to use the following tags: center (align center), right (align right), spoiler, sup (superscript), sub (subscript), char (character sheet), hr (horizontal rule), hr-dashed (horizontal dashed rule) and hr-dotted (horizontal dotted rule).

 ## Compatibility
 This extension should be compatible with Firefox and Chrome.

+## Credits
+Images used for the buttons in posts edition were modified from icons by [Fontawesome](https://fontawesome.com/license/free).

 *Note: this extension is not an official extension and is not managed by Celsius Online, but by Renaissance Kingdoms players.*